Pancreatic Cancer: Symptoms, Causes, and Treatment

 - Depression

 Pancreatic cancer treatment is to kill cancerous cells and prevent cancer from spreading.
-The most appropriate treatment option will depend on the stage of the cancer.
-The main treatment options include
+The most appropriate treatment option will depend on the stage of the tumor.
+The main treatment options include,

-- Radiation therapy : X-rays and other high-energy beams kill cancer cells.
+- Radiation therapy: X-rays and other high-energy beams are used to kill cancer cells.

-- Targeted therapy : Medications and antibodies are used to individually target cancer cells without harming other cells, which can happen with chemotherapy and radiation therapy.
+- Targeted therapy: Medications and antibodies are used to individually target cancer cells without harming surrounding healthy cells, which can occur with chemotherapy and radiation therapy.

-- Immunotherapy : Various methods trigger your immune systemto target cancer.
+- Immunotherapy: Various methods trigger your immune system to target and attack cancer cells.

 The risk of developing pancreatic cancer goes up as people age.
 Almost all patients are older than 45.
 About two-thirds are at least 65 years old.
 The average age at the time of diagnosis is 70.